minprog/uva-prog-ai/20 Problem sets/20 Simple Java/05 Getting Started.md

 Both tabs and spaces are invisible characters in gedit.
 You can highlight them by doing a search for those characters (`\t` for tabs).
 Note that you can only search for one of these at the same time.
-Take a look at the [styleguide] for more about indentation.

-[styleguide]: /reference/styleguide

 ## Submitting your problem sets